imba/imba-guide/docs/lvl1/controls.md

 ## Cheats

 - Imba has the `if`, `try`, `while`, `until` and `for` blocks.
+- All blocks are expressions which can be assigned and passed around.
 - There are no parentheses around conditions.
 - There is no punctuation in blocks (e.g., `if x`).
 - `if` block can have `else if` and `else` branches.